KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 **The centropic path.**
 Genuine Neti-neti, as affirmed above.
-Strips non-fundamental aspects while essence remains oriented toward Source.
+Strips non-fundamental aspects while essence remains oriented toward **Aion as Source**.
 Returns to **Aion** through the **L5 Theonic gate**
 as **essence fulfilled** —
-completion of the full acclivous centropic arc at Aion.
+completion of the full acclivous centropic arc within Aion.
 Reaches Aion's stillness as centropic completion;
-does not, by subtraction alone, cross into **Zenon**.
+does not, by subtraction alone, saturate into **Zenon**.
-Zenonic saturation requires the further integrative synthesis
+Saturation into Zenon requires the further integrative synthesis
 that Neti-neti as subtractive method
 cannot structurally perform (see §5.9).

 **The entropic path.**
 When the practice frames the self itself —